 - Rinse the rice in a colander under cold running water.
 Transfer the rinsed rice to a large mixing bowl and cover it with at 5 cups of cold water.

-- Allow the rice to soak for 2-12 hours.
-Eight hours (or overnight) is recommended.
-When you're ready to cook the arroz con dulce: scoop out 1 1/2 cups of the soaking water and set it aside.
-This will be used in the simmer liquid and to thin the rice as needed.Drain the rest of the water from the rice and set the rice aside.
+- Allow the rice to soak for at least 2, but no longer than 12 hours.
+After soaking, remove 2 cups of the soaking water and set it aside.
+Drain the rest of the water from the rice and set the rice aside.

 Infuse the Coconut Milk with the Spices

 - Pour the coconut milk and 1 cup of the reserved rice water into a 4-quart dutch oven or caldero.
 Add the cinnamon sticks to the liquid in the pot.
-Fill a tea strainer or a piece of cheesecloth with the cardamom, star anise, allspice, and cloves then attach it to the side of your pot with a piece of butcher's twine or its chain.
+Fill a tea strainer or a piece of cheesecloth with the cardamom, star anise, allspice berries, and cloves then attach it to the side of your pot with a piece of butcher's twine or its chain.

 Gently Cook the Arroz con Dulce